finos/legend/docs/tutorials/studio-tutorial.md

 `UrlPath` in `Service Request Pattern` = Root path defined in the `Service Group` of `Service Store` and the path specified in the service for which this data element is created.
 In `Service Response Definition` panel, provide test data for all used properties in the chosen format.
-Please check the demo video below for futher information.
+Please check the demo video below for further information.
 !\[[data-element-service-store](../assets/create-a-service-store-data-element.gif)

 ## Create a Diagram